zankia/damas-core/Home.md

 * [[4 Specifications]] - Protocol specifications

 ### Additional information
-* [[Client Setup]] - Scripting guide to start accessing a damas-core server
+* [[Authentication]] - Token based authentication implemented in server-nodejs
 * [[Database Admin|Database Administration]] -  Cook Book, some recipes for the administration of the underlying database
-* [[Authentication]] - Token based authentication implemented in server-nodejs
 * [[Extensions]] - Documentation about the provided extensions and their format

 ### Implementation notes